adhbh/ewa-graphql/Readme.md

 }
 ```

-We will now learn how to define a schema for any kind of dataset.
+We will now learn how to define a schema for dataset.

 ### Defining a GraphQL schema
 GraphQL query language is basically about selecting fields on objects.